hantsy/jakartaee8-starter-boilerplate/docs/04test-arq-glassfish-embedded.md

 </profile>
 ```

-An embedded Glassfish is added into the dependencies, the controller(Glassfish Embedded Container Adapter) is fully responsible for the lifecycle of the embedded Glassfish , and will run with the embedded Glassfish in the same JVM process.
+Besides  adding `arquillian-glassfish-embedded-3.1` as dependency, add an extra `glassfish-embedded-all` as dependencies.
+The controller(Glassfish Embedded Container Adapter) is fully responsible for the lifecycle of the embedded Glassfish , and will run with the embedded Glassfish in the same JVM process.

 Run the tests using the following command.